-Play is every child’s natural occupation.
+As usual Play is every child’s natural occupation.
 Play generally comes naturally to all children and is important to their learning and development.
 As children discover and create in their everyday play, it helps them to become more curious about the world around them.
 Enhancing children’s curiosity enables children to enjoy play, thus making it a motivating and rewarding experience.
 Children may play alone, beside other children or with other children.
 Babies typically begin by playing alone, then alongside other children and eventually with other children (where children share a common goal).
 Similarly, children also go through phases of play, whereby babies engage in more exploratory play (e.g. mouthing or looking), then cause-and-effect play (e.g. push-button toys) and then eventually the functional use of toys (e.g. pushing a car, rolling a ball).
 Therefore, play is how children make sense of the world around them.
 By exploring toys then playing with toys in functional and varied ways, young children are increasing their knowledge of the world and how it works.

 Fine motor skills involve the movement of the smaller muscle groups in your child’s hands, fingers and wrists.
-Fine motor skills typically develop as children gain the ability to control and coordinate their body.
+And fine motor skills typically develop as children gain the ability to control and coordinate their body.
 An infant may shake a toy using both hands and clap their hands, a toddler might turn a page of a book and start feeding themselves finger foods.
 A pre-schooler will begin to help with zipping up their jumper or start tracing shapes.
 The development of fine motor skills is not the same in every child, sometimes other children take longer to develop the strength in their hands.
 However, it is important that young children develop fine motor skills so that they can become increasingly independent in everyday living.